bghira/SimpleTuner/OPTIONS.md

 - **What**: This tells SimpleTuner whether to use `area` size calculations or `pixel` edge calculations.
 A hybrid approach of `pixel_area` is also supported, which allows using pixel instead of megapixel for `area` measurements.
 - **Options**:
+  - `resolution_type=pixel_area`
+    - A `resolution` value of 1024 will be internally mapped to an accurate area measurement for efficient aspect bucketing.
+    - Example resulting sizes for `1024`: 1024x1024, 1216x832, 832x1216
+  - `resolution_type=pixel`
-  - `resolution_type=pixel` - All images in the dataset will have their smaller edge resized to this resolution for training, which could result in a lot of VRAM use due to the size of the resulting images.
+    - All images in the dataset will have their smaller edge resized to this resolution for training, which could result in a lot of VRAM use due to the size of the resulting images.
-  - `resolution_type=area` - It is recommended use a value of 1.0 if also using `--resolution_type=area`.
-  - `resolution_type=pixel_area` - A `resolution` value of 1024 will be internally mapped to an accurate area measurement for efficient aspect bucketing.
+    - Example resulting sizes for `1024`: 1024x1024, 1766x1024, 1024x1766
+  - `resolution_type=area`
+    - An internal option that isn't user-friendly.
+Use `pixel_area` instead.

 ### `--resolution`

-- **What**: Input image resolution.
-Can be expressed as pixels, or megapixels, depending on what your selected value for `resolution_type` is.
+- **What**: Input image resolution expressed in pixel edge length
-- **Default**: Using `resolution_type=pixel_area` with `resolution=1024`.
-When `resolution_type=area` instead, you will have to supply a megapixel value, such as `1.05`.
+- **Default**: 1024

 ### `--validation_resolution`